 We don’t work on hip but questionable ideas (ahem.. blockchain voting).
 We build high-reliability, well-tested and well-architected software that will stand the test of time.
 We know technology alone won’t fix it.
 We’re building code with empathy for voters, election officials, and the long history of the democratic process.

-We’re looking for software engineers with 4+ years of professional software development and Web technology experience.
-If you don’t quite have 4 years of experience but you’re excited about the problems we’re solving, please send us your resume.
-We care about growth trajectory more than we care about current skillset.
+We’re looking for software engineers with 10+ years of professional software development and Web technology experience, ideally focused on backend and database.
+If you're a little bit shy of 10 years but you're particularly excited about the problems we're solving, do send us your resume.

-We use Typescript, React, Node.js, Python/Django, PostgreSQL.
+We use Typescript, React, Node.js for the front-end, Python/Flask, PostgreSQL for the backend.
 We prefer if you know some of these technologies because we’re a small team, but if you don’t and you’re game to learn them, you should still send us your resume.
 We’re more interested in how well you understand Web technology and how much you love to learn and improve your skills than in your knowledge of specific programming languages or frameworks.
 If you prefer backend or frontend, that’s great – almost every engineer has a preference.
 We’re a small team, though, so you’ll get a chance to work across the stack – and we’ll almost certainly need you to.

 WITHIN 1 MONTH, YOU'LL